astronomer/astro-docs/cloud/stable/03_deploy/01_manage-workspaces.md

 From this dashboard, you can:

 1. Spin up new Workspaces
-2. View the workspaces you currently have access to
+2. View the Workspaces you currently have access to
 3. Adjust your account name under the `Personal Settings` tab

 ## Workspaces